va1e7ia/Learning-JavaScript/README.md

 _Task 2:_ Given an array of numbers.
 Leave only positive numbers in it.
 _Task 3:_ A string is given.
 Delete penultimate symbol of the string.
 _Task 4:_ An array is given.
 Divide the sum of the first half of the elements of this array by the sum of the second half of the elements.

+# LEVEL 2.3

+_Task 1:_ Two words are given.
+Check out that the last letter of the first word matches the first letter of the second word.
+_Task 2:_ A string is given.
+Find position of the third 0.
+_Task 3:_ Given numbers separated by commas.
+Find the sum of this numbers.
+_Task 4:_ Given a date: '2025-12-31'.
+Convert this date to the following object: {
+year: '2025',
+month: '12',
+day: '31',
+}